New

 Text-Based Message Flow

-For text-mode interviews, messages are exchanged through the interview session endpoint:
+For text-mode interviews, messages are exchanged through the message endpoint:

 Headers